OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![seizurewarn](seizurewarn.png)
 In Step 4, we describe experiments where there is a relatively fast flashing light.
 There is a risk in sensitive individuals of triggering seizures (as well as migraines).
-If this applies to you or you have any risk towards seizures, do NOT flash the light at high speed -- instructions are given below for flashing at much lower, safer rate.
+If this applies to you or you have any risk towards seizures, do NOT flash the light at high speed -- instructions are given below for flashing the LED at a much lower rate.
+(Triggering seizures in photosensitive individuals is increased by exposure to a frequency of 5 to 30 Hertz, bright lights, high conrast, and the duration of exposure.
+A frequency of 0.125 Hertz (one gentle turn on of the LED every 8 seconds) in a well-lit room is used in the alternative demonstration.)

 -